waltherB/gatewayapi_sms/TEST_PLAN.md

    - Click "Test Connection" button
    - Verify "Connection status" shows "OK"
    - Verify Balance field shows your current credit balance
+   - Note that the account is automatically marked as a GatewayAPI account (shown in blue in the list)

 3. **Configure Notification Settings**
    - Enable "Check for minimum credits"